ehsanyousefzadehasl/ISwED/README.md

 ## State of the art approach
 |TODO andres: Please add your summary of your research here on the state-of-the-art practice on image segmentation with encoder-decoder mechanisms

+- motivation of this work
+- advantage
+- improvement
+- a short description of the model

 ## Image Segmentation Datasets
 The datasets for this task:
 1. The Cambridge driving labeled Video databases (CamVids)